 ❑ Drink beet juice (from roots and greens).
 Carrot juice (a source of beta-carotene), fresh cabbage juice, and asparagus juice often.
 Grape, black cherry, and all dark-colored juices are good, as are black currants.
 Also beneficial is apple juice, if it is fresh.
 Fruit juices are best taken in the morning, vegetable juices in the afternoon.

 ❑ Drink spring or steam-distilled water only, not tap water.
 Increased levels of contaminants in public water have been associated with an increased rate of lung, bladder, and breast cancers, as well as leukemia.

 ❑ Limit your consumption of dairy products.
 A little yogurt, kefir, or raw cheese occasionally is okay, but make sure that you are getting enough calcium, magnesium, and vitamin D from other foods or supplements.
 Calcium and vitamin D at levels slightly above the DRI have been shown to reduce the risk of all cancers in postmenopausal women.
-Since it is difficult to obtain these nutrients from food alone, it makes sense to take daily supplements, especially if you are eliminating dairy from your diet.
+Since it is difficult to obtain these nutrients from food alone.
+It makes sense to take daily supplements, especially if you are eliminating dairy from your diet.
+Cancer Recommendations.

 ❑ Do not consume any of the following: peanuts, junk foods, processed refined foods, saturated fats, salt, sugar, or white flour.
 Instead of table salt, use sea salt, kelp, or a potassium substitute.
 If necessary, a small amount of blackstrap molasses or pure maple syrup can be used as a natural sweetener in place of sugar.
 Use whole wheat or rye instead of white flour.
 Do not consume anything containing alcohol or caffeine.